The Ultimate Guide to Sales Reporting

 Sales contracts come with different valuation depending on multiple factors.
 However, you need to evaluate the average deal size in your pipeline to make quick, informed sales forecasts and strategies.

 Go deep and determine the average number of deals you closed compared to the number of presentations you made.
-This shows how a given representative measures up because a salesperson is only good as his deal.
+This shows how a given representative measures up because a salesperson is only useful as his deal.

-This is the average time it takes for a lead to enter the pipeline and go through the sales process to the closing stage.
-The quicker the completion of a sales cycle, the better for your sales team.
+This is the average time it takes for a lead to enter the pipeline and go through the sales process to the closing stage—the quicker the completion of a sales cycle, the better for your sales team.

 Cost Per Lead

 Understanding how much leads cost is the key, especially for the paid efforts.
-Not every lead type will have a cost associated with it, but it is critical to understand what your investment is to generate a rough cost per lead.
+Not every lead type will have a charge associated with it, but it is critical to understand what your investment is to generate a rough cost per lead.